 There are even stories that deal with metaphysical issues straight on.

 No body of writing would be complete without some humorous stories in the mix.
-Sample some of mine.
+So, if you’re in that kind of mood, take a few minutes to sample some of mine.